VISHNUMK50/inventory-app/updates&bugs.md

 ### **Added Features**

+- 18/04/24 added checkout page
+- 18/04/24 added modal for datasheet preview
 - 17/04/24 Added saving modal on add to inventory in add product page
 - 17/04/24 Click on logo takes to dashboard
-- 18/04/24 added modal for datasheet preview
 ***

 ## **Bugs**

+- 18/04/24 old qty shown on product search
+- 18/04/24 name sugestion not stored.
-- 19/04/24 pdf geration on checkout not working
+- 18/04/24 pdf geration on checkout not working
 - 17/04/24 data not shown in inventory table
 - 17/04/24 image flicker in table
 - 17/04/24 image file loading time delay